tradewife/fartnode-v0/docs/BLINKIFY.md

-# Blinkify Devnet Demo
+# Institutional Blink Demo

-Fartnode's Blinkify UI consumes the devnet airdrop Action worker, simulates the transaction first, and lets a user sign/send from their wallet.
-The demo runs entirely against **Solana Devnet**.
+Fartnode's Blinkify UI consumes the institutional SOL transfer Action worker, simulates the transaction first, and lets a user sign/send from their wallet.
+The demo defaults to **Solana Devnet**, but any RPC can be supplied via env.

-> Devnet only — always simulate first before sending or sharing the Blink URL.
+> Always simulate first before sending or sharing the Blink URL.

 ## Prerequisites